ZhihaoTang615/campus-lost-and-found-platform/docs/iterations/week-6-practical-reflection.md

 | US02 - Report Found Item | Users can submit a found item report | 3 person-days | Completed |
 | US05 - View Item Details | Users can view item details | 2 person-days | Completed |

+### Velocity Calculation

 Actual Velocity = 3 + 3 + 2

 Actual Velocity = 8 person-days

+### Result

-Therefore, the actual velocity of Iteration 1 was **8 person-days**.
+The actual velocity of Iteration 1 was **8 person-days**.

+Only completed Iteration 1 user stories were included in this calculation.

 ---